Entwickler-Club/dpodreact/dev/devnotes.md

 		- ComponentDisplayShowcaseReport
 		- ComponentDisplayAndEditShowcaseReport
 		- ComponentListShowcaseReport

 		- ComponentDisplayShowcaseReports
 		- ComponentDisplayAndEditShowcaseReports
 		- ComponentListShowcaseReports

+- all pages to /pages
-- .. enable save to itemtypeO
+- .. enable save to itemtype in DisplayAndEdit